Get E-Book

 loadEnvFile(".env.local");

-Those calls do not behave like repeated CLI --env-file flags.
+These calls do not behave like repeated CLI --env-file flags.
 After the first call writes LOG_LEVEL, the second call sees an existing process.env.LOG_LEVEL and keeps it.
 Use util.parseEnv() and explicit object merging when programmatic layering needs later files to win.

 loadEnvFile(new URL("../.env.test", import.meta.url));

-That form ties the file to the module location.
-A plain relative string ties it to process.cwd().
 Both can be correct.
 The wrong one breaks when an IDE, package script, or test runner starts the same file from a different working directory.

-CommonJS preloads can run loadEnvFile() before the application entrypoint.
+CommonJS preloads can run loadEnvFile() before the application entrypoint -

 node --require ./load-env.cjs server.cjs